-After amending the soil pH, apply an iron rich fertilizer such as Milorganite especially if the yellowing was not caused by overfertilization.
+After amending the soil pH, apply an iron-rich fertilizer such as Milorganite, especially if the yellowing was not caused by overfertilization.

-If your lawn is well fed yet it is showing signs of iron deficiency, apply an iron supplement for lawns such as Ironite.
+If your lawn is well fed yet showing signs of iron deficiency, apply an iron supplement for lawns such as Ironite.
 This will restore your lawn’s color to a deep green appearance and help it grow into a thick, healthy turf.

 5. Apply a dog urine neutralizer